+Year 2:

-Year 2: Year 2: E-safety To identify the many uses of digital technology and explore how individuals in the class use digital technology.
+Digital Art (use of different media - film, photography) use technology purposefully to create, organise, store, manipulate and retrieve digital content To identify the many uses of digital technology and explore how individuals in the class use digital technology.
 To understand what personal information is and how to keep it safe and to know when it is and is not safe to share this online.
 To know what a password is for and to be able to create a strong password and online nickname.
 To recognise that people we meet online are strangers and can not necessarily be trusted.
-To understand that information online is not Coding 2A - Different sorts of inp To write code that moves an object in a direction when inputs are given.
-To write code that changes the direction object when inputs are given.
-To vary outcomes and actions when mu are used.
-To change and vary the input method a code that complies with new input.
-To develop individual programs.
-To begin actively check and debug cod To change programs to satisfy a specific always reliable.
+To understand that information online is not always reliable.
 To understand that attachments and pop ups should not be opened without checking they are safe first and to know when to ask an adult for help or advice - online worries.
 To create and promote a key message statement for one aspect of E-Safety.
-Coding 2B - Buttons and instructi To understand that sequences of instructi used to control computer technology.
-To combine all learnt coding skill to creat executable, precise instructions.
-To write code to allow buttons to move of To create a game that includes button in To write a more complex code allowing Word processing - project To know the symbol for saving work (floppy disk).
+Word processing - project To know the symbol for saving work (floppy disk).
 To print work.
 To open a saved piece of work.